-We detected 70 customers using Fieldwork and 5 companies that churned or ended their trial.
-The most common industry is Consumer Services (49%) and the most common company size is 2-10 employees (51%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We detected 85 customers using Fieldwork and 5 companies that churned.
+The most common industry is Consumer Services (49%) and the most common company size is 2-10 employees (58%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 👥 What types of companies is most likely to use Fieldwork?